NCICCGPO/gdan-tmp-models/README.md

 # Data Preprocessing
-Data will be transformed with a quantile rescale prior to running machine learning algorithms
+Data will be transformed with a quantile rescale prior to running machine learning algorithms.
+Outputs `user-transformed-data/transformed-data.tsv`

 ```
 bash run_transform.sh <user-data>